Automorphisms of singular three-dimensional cubic hypersurfaces: Abstract

 \section{Abstract}

-In this paper we classify three-dimensional $G$-del Pezzo varieties of degree 3, which are not $G$-rational and have no birational structure of $G$-Mori fiber space with the base of positive dimension.
+In this paper we classify three-dimensional singular cubic hypersurfaces with an action of a finite group $G$, which are not $G$-rational and have no birational structure of $G$-Mori fiber space with the base of positive dimension.
+Also we prove the $\Alt_{5}$-birational superrigidity of the Segre cubic.